jefferyb/islandora-7.x-development-ansible/README.md

 # Islandora 7.x.: Ansible

-This ansible playbook installs [vagrant version of Islandora 7.x.](https://github.com/Islandora-Labs/islandora_vagrant)
+This ansible playbook installs and configures [a full testing and development stack of islandora-7.x](https://github.com/Islandora-Labs/islandora_vagrant)

 This ansible playbook has been tested using Ubuntu 14.04